RakhithJK/dbeaver-dbeaver-wiki/Working-with-XML-and-JSON.md

 Use <kbd>Ctrl</kbd>+<kbd>S</kbd> keyboard shortcut to save the changes made.

-It is also possible to save XML/JSON content to a local file and upload it from a local file via **Value** panel toolbar buttons.
+You can also edit XML/JSON content, save it locally and upload it from a local file with the help of **Value** panel toolbar.

 ![](images/ug/Value_Viewer_Editor_Toolbar.png)